Wolbrom: History

 After the Partitions of Poland, Wolbrom belonged to Russian-controlled Congress Poland (since 1815).
 As a punishment for the January Uprising, the Russians stripped it of the town charter, and Wolbrom remained a village from 1869 to 1930.
 At the beginning of World War I it was captured by the Austrians, who, together with the Germans, ruled Wolbrom until November 1918.
 In the Second Polish Republic, Wolbrom belonged to Kielce Voivodeship, and even though it officially remained a village until 1930, it was bigger than Miechów or Olkusz.

 During World War II, almost all Jewish inhabitants of the town were murdered by the Germans in the Holocaust.
 German authorities opened a ghetto here in the autumn of 1941, with 8,000 crowded in it.
 In September 1942, Germans and Ukrainians murdered 600, mostly elderly Jews, and the remaining people were transported by train to Belzec extermination camp.
+The Polish resistance movement was active in the town and area, including a local unit of the Home Army under the cryptonym "Wróbel" ("Sparrow").
+On 25 July 1944, Polish partisans launched a successful raid against German forces in Wolbrom.
 During the Warsaw Uprising, in September 1944, the Germans deported 4,000 Poles (mainly old people, ill people and women with children) from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Wolbrom.

+After German occupation ended the town was restored to Poland, although with a Soviet-installed communist regime, which stayed in power until the Fall of Communism in the 1980s.
+In the following years, the Polish anti-communist resistance was active in Wolbrom, including the local Underground Army (Armia Podziemna).

+Sights

-Like in other medieval towns in Europe, the center of Wolbrom is marked by a market square, with several 19th-century tenement houses, and an early 17th-century parish church.
+Like in other medieval towns in Europe, the center of Wolbrom is marked by a market square, with several 19th-century tenement houses, and an early 17th-century Baroque parish church.